uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/README.md

 <%= partial 'documentation/agile/scrum' %>
 ```

-Including files manually like this lets us specify the position they appear in
+Including files manually like this lets you specify the position they appear in
 the page.

+The `weight` variable specified at the beginning of each markdown file can be
+used to specify the order of sections - a higher `weight` value is displayed
+lower on the output page.

 ### Multiple pages